mozilla/socorro-infra/README.md

 # socorro-infra (public)

-This is the public Socorro Infra repository.
-It contains (most of) the bits and pieces necessary to spin up an instance of Socorro in the cloud.
+This is a Mozilla-centric Socorro infrastructure repository.
+It contains (some of) the bits and pieces necessary to spin up an instance of Socorro in the cloud.

+The contents of this repository are not supported in any way for non-Mozilla uses.

 ## Packer